dylanbarrett-analytics/olist-customer-satisfaction-analysis/README.md

 Explore how late delivery rates change by month.

 **Actions Taken:**
-- Extracted year-month from `order_purchase_timestamp`
+- Extracted year-month from `order_purchase_timestamp` (for a discrete view)
 - Calculated the percentage of late deliveries for each month
-- Grouped by month and delivery flag
+- Grouped by month and delivery status

 **Purpose:**
 Spot seasonal trends or operational inefficiencies tied to delivery performance.